Project Fund

 Previous recipients of the Sketch Comedy Project Fund are eligible to receive funding, with track record with the fund taken into consideration (I.E. was the previous project completed, did recipients report on their previous project etc).

-The 2024 Sketch Comedy Project Fund will open in March 2024.
-If you’ve got an ensemble-based comedy project that represents the next step in your collective careers, consider making an application!
+The 2024 Sketch Comedy Project Fund closed in June of 2024.
+The next intake of the Sketch Comedy Project Fund will open in March of 2025.
+If you’ve got an ensemble-based comedy project that represents the next step in your collective careers, consider making an application

 About Pat & Tony Adams